 Quince Fruit Tree Problems

-Quince are small, irregularly shaped trees that grow to some 15 feet high.
+Quince are small, irregularly shaped trees that grow to some 15 feet (5 m.) high.
 They bear dramatic flowers on the tips of the shoots in hues of white or bright pink.
-Quince trees are hardy in U.S. Department of Agriculture plant hardiness zones 5 to 9.
+Quince trees are hardy in USDA plant hardiness zones 5 to 9.

 Quince trees are vulnerable to various quince fruit tree problems, including:

 The fruit itself can suffer from quince fruit split.
 In fact, fruit split in quince is quite common.
 If your quince fruit is cracking, you are probably wondering about causes for splitting quince fruit.
 Note that quince fruit split is neither a disease nor a reaction to a pest infection.
 It is caused by the tree’s growing conditions.

 Water is one of the primary causes for splitting quince fruit – an irregular supply of water.
 Quince fruit split often occurs when there is a long dry period followed by abundant rain.
 The sudden generous water supply causes the fruit to swell too quickly and crack.